AskMeAgain/Event-Meshinery/README.md

 request results in an error and you want to resume this process, you just need to replay the message, which triggers the processing again.

-Each Inputsource gives you an easy way of replaying a single event, which feeds the event back into the scheduler to work on
+Each InputSource gives you an easy way of replaying a single event, which feeds the event back into the scheduler to work on.

 ### Exception Handling

-You can handle exceptions which happen **inside** a completable future, by setting a new error handler.
-The default behaviour is that null is returned, which will then just stop the execution of this single event.
+You can handle exceptions which happen **inside** a completable future (in a processor), by setting a new error handler.
+The default behaviour is that null is returned, which will then just stop the execution of this single event, by the round robin scheduler.
 You can throw here hard, turn off the scheduler.
-Do some restcalls and other stuff.
+Do some rest/db calls and other stuff.

     var task = MeshineryTask.<String, TestContext>builder()
       .inputSource(inputSource)